Mumbai: 10-year-old girl dies after fire breaks out near Dadar Police station

 The fire spread across electric wiring.

-Mumbai North Fact Check
+Mumbai North Central Fact Check

 -